danmilgram/patients/README.md

 - Some good improvements that could be done to have a better API:
     * Improve tests

-    * Currently the images are stored in the database.
+    * Currently the images are stored in a folder in the server.
 This can be improved by using an external service such as Amazon S3 or similar.

     * Add some kind of authentication (e.g. using bearer tokens)